openjdk/valhalla-docs/site/design-notes/state-of-valhalla/02-object-model.md

 a nullable `int` would have to either make some 32 bit signed integers unrepresentable, or use a 33rd bit).
-This was a reasonable tradeoff for the basic primitives, and is also a reasonable tradeoff for many other potential primitive types (such as complex numbers, 2D points, half-floats, etc.)
+This was a reasonable tradeoff for the basic primitives, and is also a reasonable tradeoff for many other potential primitive types (such as complex numbers, 2D points, half-floats, etc.).

 ### Tearing